diegodru/episode-manager/PartPosition/README.md

 A deterministic approach could use the parts' identifiers, like so:

+> [!NOTE]
-NOTE: __identifiers are represented as characters for visual distinction to positions__
+> Identifiers are represented as characters for visual distinction to positions

 ```JSON
 {
   "episode": 3,